-Officially launched by the U.S. House of Representatives in 2015, the Congressional App Challenge is a nation-wide effort allowing students to compete against their peers by creating and an application, or “app,” for mobile, tablet, or computer devices.
-The Challenge is meant to encourage innovation and engagement in coding and computer science and STEM education (Science, Technology, Engineering and Math).
+Officially launched by the U.S. House of Representatives in 2015, the Congressional App Challenge is a nationwide effort allowing students to compete against their peers by creating an app for mobile, tablet, or computer devices.
+The Challenge aims to encourage innovation and engagement in coding and computer science and STEM education (Science, Technology, Engineering and Math).

-The winning individual or team will be chosen by an appointed panel of local expert judges, will receive an invitation to a reception held in their honor, and will be featured on CongressionalAppChallenge.us.
-The winning app will also be on display in the U.S. Capitol, along with other winners from across the country.
+The winning individual or team will be chosen by an appointed panel of local expert judges, be honored with a Congressional commendation, and will be featured on CongressionalAppChallenge.us.
 Submissions will be judged on the following criteria:

-2. implementation of the idea, including user experience and design; and
+3. Implementation of the idea, including user experience and design

 For more information about the Competition, please visit the official Congressional App Challenge website at CongressionalAppChallenge.us.
 There, you can find information specific to teachers and schools and students.

 Additional questions or concerns can also be directed to Manik.Elahi@mail.house.gov or (518) 465-0700.